rafafilm01/flask_apps/README.md

 description:

-example of template forms
+-example of template forms
-example of a custom made 404 page not found request lib used for getting the information from the form examples of referencing base.html for code uniformity examples of block content examples of filters examples of url_for() (links for templates)
+-example of a custom made 404 page not found
+-request lib used for getting the information from the form -examples of referencing base.html for code uniformity -examples of block content
+-examples of filters

-introduction to render_teamplates
+-examples of url_for() (links for templates) -introduction to render_teamplates

-introduction to jinja (syntax and use)
+-introduction to jinja (syntax and use)

 #### flask_app_no2 ####